oweshkhan96/transportsimple-assignment/readme.md

 # 🧠 Quora Clone - Django Project

+## Hey Team at Transport Simple! hope you like the project that i made.

-A minimalistic clone of Quora built using Django.
+A clone of Quora built using Django.
 This web app allows users to register, ask questions, post answers, like responses, and get notified when their question gets a new answer or their answer is liked.
+Made for assignment by Transport Simple

 ---